 Susan Bartlett Foote

-Foote is a professor at the School of Public Health, Department of Health Policy and Management at the University of Minnesota.
-She serves on the Board of Directors of the Medical Technology Leadership Forum and on the Board of Haemonetics, Inc., a publicly traded medical device company.
+Susan Bartlett Foote is Professor Emeritus at the School of Public Health, Department of Health Policy and Management at the University of Minnesota.
+She serves on the Board of Haemonetics, Inc., a publicly traded medical device company.